Embeddable Linux Kernel Subset: Current status and usage

 Since January 2012 ELKS is again under development.
 The CVS repository was migrated to Git in February 2012, and numerous patches from the Linux-8086 mailing list were committed to the new repository.
 Version 0.1.4 came out on February 19, 2012, released by Jody Bruchon in memory of Riley Williams, a former co-developer.
 It included updated floppy disk images, fixing compilation bugs of the previous version and removing unused codes.
 On May 10, 2012, BusyELKS was added to the repository by Jody Bruchon in an attempt to replace stand-alone binaries and to take advantage of shared code (ELKS does not support shared libraries).
 BusyBox-like binaries attempt to save space with symbolic links, eliminating redundant chunks of code, and are combining separate programs into one bigger binary.
 On November 14, 2013, project development moved to GitHub.
 Rudimentary Ethernet and FAT support were added in 2017.

 More than 35 developers have contributed to this project since the fork in 1995.
 As of March 2015, development of the ELKS project was again active, reaching a milestone 1,000 source code commits on March 8, 2015.
 As of June 2018, many bug fixes and improvements were performed with 583 more commits, leading to the 0.2.1 release.
-In March 2019, the project completed its transition from the obsolete BCC compiler to the more recent GCC-IA16, and development activity increased as Gregory Haerr took the helm as lead developer.
+In March 2019, the project completed its transition from the obsolete BCC compiler to the more recent GCC-IA16 (GNU Compiler Collection-Intel Architecture 16), and development activity increased as Gregory Haerr took the helm as lead developer.
 During 2019 and 2020 ELKS moved from a 'bootable, unstable' status to a stable Linux-like system for small machines with Ethernet, TCP/IP, FAT16/32, multiuser serial and many more functions.
 As ELKS 0.4.0 was released in November 2020, the number of commits had passed 3,000.

 Building on the foundation created by 0.4.0, development activity continued during 2021, still with Gregory Haerr as lead developer, supported by 5 active contributors.
 The team delivered 220 commits from October 2021 to 0.5.0 release on February 8, 2022.
 Four months later, on Jun 7th 2022, 0.6.0 was released, setting a new level or release frequency and indicating a very high level of activity.